Looking for a last-minute gift? Give a subscription box instead

 $20-$171.47 from Feals

 Many people find CBD useful as they go through their day, whether to aid concentration, deal with pain, or sleep better.
-The problem is that it’s hard to figure out exactly what dosage works best for each individual, since every person’s tolerance to CBD differs—600 mg may be enough to send one person into a deep sleep, but someone else might need four times that amount.
+The problem is that it’s hard to figure out exactly what dosage works best for each individual, since every person’s tolerance to CBD differs—40 mg may be enough to send one person into a deep sleep, but someone else might need four times that amount.
 Feals is a great solution: You can give a gift of $20 “flights” that offer different dosages of CBD.
 When the recipient has found the dosage that works best for them, you can proceed to get them a monthly subscription of a vial of CBD that comes in the strength that suits them.

 Ipsy